Eumundi, Australia · 26.48°S 152.9517°E · May 19, 2012

 Photo Essay: The Australian Body Art Carnivale

-Please note that this post does contain photos of topless girls, so it may not be ideal to browse through during work time.
+Please note that this post does contain photos of topless women, so it may not be ideal to browse through during work time.
 I’d like to think they’re tasteful photos though.

 Last weekend, artists from around Australia descended on Eumundi to take part in the annual Australian Body Art Carnivale.
 I’ve never seen an event quite like this one, where two full days are dedicated to using the human body as a canvas.
 It’s amazing to see firsthand how quickly a talented artist (of which there were many!) can transform a model into something otherworldly and beautiful (or in some cases in the special effects category, outrageously ugly)!